How to Organize Outdoor Gear

 How do you organize gear for particular activities?

-How do you take care of your outdoor gear?
+How do you maintain your outdoor gear?